patrick-nicholson/patrick-nicholson.github.io/_posts/2023-02-21-bootstrapping-in-sql.md

 ## Hypothesis testing

 Yes, you can even do this in SQL.
 Since difference-in-differences has a simple analytical solution, I'm going to repeat the educational intervention analysis from my previous post.
 All of the functionality required to do this is included in the functions above.
-The only change I need to make in configuring a bootstrap for two groups (test and control).
+The only change I need to make is configuring the bootstrap for two groups (test and control).